SiliconLabs/wisun-br-linux-docker/README.md

 Launch image
 ------------

+Before you continue, you have to be aware that if no IPv6 network is detected (and no command line option prevents it), this image will advertise a network configuration.
+It may impact the other hosts on your network.
+To avoid any inconvenience, we suggest to work with an isolated network.
+See also [Can this image breaks my local network?](#can-this-image-breaks-my-local-network)

 Check that the Wi-SUN BR device is available on `/dev/ttyACM0` (or pass the correct device name to the guest with `-d`).